SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/03-Strings.md

 [task-description]
 # Description

-Create a program, which:
+Create a program, which receives three parameters:

-- Receives two names as string parameters and a delimiter
+- **First name** - a string

+- **Last name** - a string

+- **Delimiter** - a string

-- Prints the names joined by the delimiter
+Your task is to print the first name and the last name, joined by the delimiter.

 # Example
 | **Input** | **Output** |